-Japanese violinist Yukiko Uno was born in Japan in 1995 and began playing the violin at the age of four.
+Japanese violinist Yukiko Uno was born in 1995 and started playing the violin at the age of four.

 Since she became a laureate at the legendary Queen Elisabeth Competition in Brussels in 2019, the prize winner of the International Oleh Krysa Violin Competition in Ukraine, and also a recipient of the Paul Roczek Award, Uno has established herself internationally as a newcomer talent.